 - Home addresses of individuals.

-- If a timely request for redaction is filed with the clerk’s office by any party to the proceeding following the filing of the official transcript, the official un-redacted transcript will not be made available.
-However, the redacted transcript will be made electronically available to the general public on the 91st day following the filing of the official transcript, or as soon thereafter as may be practicable.
+- If a timely request for redaction is filed with the Clerk’s office by any party to the proceeding following the filing of the official transcript, the official un-redacted transcript will not be made available.
+However, the redacted transcript will be made electronically available to the general public on the ninety-first (91st) day following the filing of the official transcript, or as soon thereafter as may be practicable.

 - During the 90-day period, or longer if the Court so orders, any attorney who wishes to redact information not covered in Bankruptcy Rule 9037(a), must file a motion for protective order pursuant to part (d) of Bankruptcy Rule 9037.
 A transcript will not be electronically available until the Court has ruled on the intervening motions for extension of time or for protective orders related to the transcript.